 This effect generates a randomized fractal pattern simulating the appearance of clouds.
+This is most commonly combined with other effects to produce computer-generated patterns and textures.

 - Scale: Sets the granularity of the cloud effect, on the X and Y axes.
 X values run from 0 on the left to 100 on the right.
 Y values run from 0 at the top to 100 at the bottom. - Position: Shifts the effect on the X and Y axes.
 X values run from 0 on the left to 100 on the right.
 Y values run from 0 at the top to 100 at the bottom. - Levels: Sets the fineness of the effect.
 Higher levels create additional detail in the pattern. - Roughness: Adjusts the visibility of the finer details, by tuning the contrast between the cloud color and background color. - Brightness: Adjusts the brightness of the cloud color. - Cloud color: Defines the color used for the cloud pattern.
 Click the swatch to open a color picker and select any color you desire. - Background color: Defines the color used to fill in all areas around the cloud pattern.
 Click the swatch to open a color picker and select any color you desire. - Opacity: Sets the opacity of the cloud effect.
 At 0% the clouds will not appear at all, while at 100% the layer itself will be completely obscured by clouds (assuming a normal blend mode).